syncfusion-content/maui-docs/MAUI/Shimmer/getting-started.md

 documentation: ug
 ---

+**Notice**: After **Volume 1 2025 (Mid of March 2025)**, updates, bug fixes, and feature enhancements for this control will no longer be available in the Syncfusion package.
+Please switch to the **Syncfusion Toolkit for .NET MAUI** for continued support.
+For a smooth transition refer this [migration document](https://help.syncfusion.com/maui-toolkit/migration).

 # Getting started of .NET MAUI Shimmer

 This section explains how to add the [.NET MAUI Shimmer](https://www.syncfusion.com/maui-controls/maui-shimmer) control.
 Follow the steps below to add a .NET MAUI Shimmer control to your project.